 Volunteers do many things, from helping patients navigate the hospital to staffing the gift shop and assisting in our Art Expressions workshops.
 People with certified therapy dogs interact with patients through our Caring Canines program.
 Cancer survivors from our hospital as well as caregivers to former patients give hope and courage to current patients and their caregivers through our Patient-to-Patient and Caregiver Volunteer Support Program.

-“Alongside outstanding medical care, volunteers' humanity and spirit are at the core of Memorial Sloan-Kettering,” says Volunteer Director Jane Hedal-Siegel.
+Through contributions such as these, volunteers embody the culture of caring at our hospital.
+“Alongside outstanding medical care, volunteers' humanity and spirit are at the core of Memorial Sloan Kettering,” explains Volunteer Director Jane Hedal-Siegel.

-Our volunteers vary in age and background, from high school students fulfilling service requirements to employed and retired adults wishing to give back to the community.
-Each member of our dynamic group is committed to providing a welcoming and compassionate environment for patients, families, and visitors.
+Our volunteers, who come from a variety of backgrounds, contribute their time and energy for many different reasons.
+Some are high school students fulfilling service requirements.
+Others are adults wishing to give back to the community.
+Each is committed to providing a welcoming and caring environment for patients, families, and visitors.

-For most people, volunteering is a powerful experience.
-Many of our volunteers have pursued careers in health and medicine as a result of the time they spent at Memorial Sloan-Kettering.
+For most, volunteering is a powerful experience.
+Many have gone on to careers in health and medicine as a result of the time they spent at Memorial Sloan Kettering.

 Applying & Preparing to Volunteer

-To become a volunteer at Memorial Sloan-Kettering, please fill out our online application.
+If you are interested in becoming a volunteer at Memorial Sloan Kettering, we invite you to fill out our online application.

-Prior to starting you will attend a Volunteer Orientation Workshop, complete a HIPAA patient privacy training course, and undergo training for your particular assignment.
-Once you become an active volunteer, you will receive a photo ID badge, a uniform, and instructions on how to use our computerized system for tracking your hours.
+Volunteers complete a Health Insurance Portability and Accountability Act (HIPAA) patient privacy training course, and undergo training for their particular assignment.
+Active volunteers also receive a photo ID badge, a uniform, and instructions on how to use our computerized system for tracking hours spent.